East Capricorn Orogen (Marymia) magnetotelluric (MT) survey 2011

 a) Elements of the Capricorn Orogen and surrounding cratons and basins.
 Thick grey lines represent the boundaries of the Capricorn Orogen; b) The location of the present MT survey is shown in red circles (Traverse 1) and blue circles (Traverse 2).

-The 2011 MT survey of the East Capricorn Orogen has indicated the Yilgarn and Pilbara Cratons are resistive and separated by a large volume of conductive crust in the middle of the Orogen.
+The 2011 broadband MT survey of the East Capricorn Orogen has indicated the Yilgarn and Pilbara Cratons are resistive and separated by a large volume of conductive crust in the middle of the Orogen.
 Although the nature and origin of this crust is not known, it is interpreted as Proterozoic crust analogous to the Glenburgh Terrane in the western part of the Orogen.
 Therefore, the Pilbara and Yilgarn Cratons do not appear in direct contact with each other in this part of the Orogen.

 The present-day crustal architecture, as imaged in this survey (see image below), is a reflection of processes imparted late in the crustal thickening cycle.
 As such, any major structural differences across the Orogen likely reflect complex collisional processes, rather than any fundamental differences in the pre-collisional architecture — such as subduction polarity or the location and distribution of island arcs.